The 2014 nomination process opened on February 1, 2014.

 About the Award

-In conjunction with the for Child and the law, each year the ABA Young Lawyers Division honors one young lawyer and one non-young lawyer for dedicated service on behalf of children.
+Each year in conjunction with the Center on Children and the Law, the ABA Young Lawyers Division honors one young lawyer and one non-young lawyer for dedicated service on behalf of children.
 Award recipients are recognized at the Young Lawyers Division Assembly during the ABA Annual Meeting.

 April 30, 2014

 - Young Lawyer (on September 1 the individual must be less than 36 years of age or admitted to practice in his/her first bar within the past five years)